QRICH1

 QRICH1, also known as Glutamine-rich protein 1, is a protein that in humans is encoded by the QRICH1 gene.
-One notable feature of this protein is that it contains a Caspase Activation Recruitment Domain, also known as a CARD domain.
+One notable feature of this protein is that it contains a caspase activation recruitment domain (CARD domain).
 As a result of having this domain, QRICH1 is believed to be involved in apoptotic, inflammatory, and host-immune response pathways.

 Gene

 The QRICH1 gene is 64,363 base pairs long, encoding an mRNA transcript that is 3331 bp in length.
 QRICH1 is located on chromosome 3p21.31 and contains 11 exons.
 The genomic sequence begins at base pair 49,057,531 and ends at base pair 49,141,201.

 Function

-The exact function of QRICH1 is not well understood by the scientific community.
+The exact function of QRICH1 is not well understood.
 It is, however, thought to be involved in processes such as inflammation and apoptosis due to the presence of a CARD domain near the beginning of the protein sequence.
 This protein is predicted to localize to the nucleus and is known to interact with the ATXN1 and ATF7IP proteins shown in the image below.